KmolYuan/Pyslvs-UI/docs/environment.md

 **Mac OS and Ubuntu**:

-Using [pyenv](https://github.com/pyenv/pyenv) will be more easier to handle Python version instead of using system Python.
+It is recommended to use [pyenv](https://github.com/pyenv/pyenv), which will be more easier to handle Python version instead of using system Python.
+So any operation about Python will not required `sudo` or `--user` option.

 ```bash
 # Install supported version of Pyslvs